 The TxSSC is a non-profit organization funded in part through a direct appropriation from the Texas Legislature within Texas State University's budget.
-Additional funding is secured via grants and contracts from other funding sources to include the Texas Health and Human Services Commission, the Texas Department of State Health Services and the Office of the Governor, Criminal Justice Division.
+Additional funding is secured via grants and contracts from other funding sources to include the Texas Health and Human Services Commission and the Texas Department of State Health Services.

 The TxSSC was created in 1999 by former Governor George W. Bush and authorized by the 77th Texas Legislature in 2001.
 Legislative funding received by the TxSSC supports universal and regional services provided to students, educators, administrators, campus-based law enforcement, community organizations, state agencies, and colleges/universities in an effort to increase safety and security in Texas schools.
 These services are provided through research, training, and technical assistance.